LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 Uncomputation
 ~~~~~~~~~~~~~
 When dirty ancilla qubits can be uncomputed, the programmer may provide an explicit uncomputation block to reverse their effects.
-This is done using the `@leqo.uncompute` annotation, which defines a scoped region where the inverse operations are applied.
+This is done using the `@leqo.uncompute` annotation, which defines a scoped region that is disabled by default via an `if (false)` statement.
+The compiler may override this value to `true` if uncomputation of the associated dirty ancillae is required.

-* The `@leqo.uncompute` annotation must appear directly above a scoped block ({}) containing only valid quantum operations
+* The `@leqo.uncompute` annotation must appear directly above a `if (false)` statement with a block body that must not be followed by an `else` statement
-* Each `@leqo.uncompute` block must be associated with at least one dirty ancilla qubit previously annotated with `@leqo.dirty_input`
-* The `@leqo.uncompute` block must contain a valid inverse of all quantum operations previously applied to the dirty ancillae in that scope
 * `@leqo.uncompute` annotations may appear multiple times in a program, each time referring to different uncomputation logic
-* Nested `@leqo.uncompute` blocks are not allowed
+* Nested `@leqo.uncompute` if-blocks are not allowed
+* Each `@leqo.uncompute` block body must be associated with at least one dirty ancilla qubit previously annotated with `@leqo.dirty_input`
+* The `@leqo.uncompute` block body must contain a valid inverse of all quantum operations previously applied to the dirty ancillae in that scope
-* `@leqo.uncompute` blocks only operate on existing variables and qubits
+* `@leqo.uncompute` blocks only operate on existing variables, qubits or selfdeclared aliases
-* A `@leqo.uncompute` block does not by itself make qubits reusable -> a corresponding `@leqo.reusable` alias must still be declared if needed
+* A `@leqo.uncompute` if-block must declare the uncomputed ancillae as reusable qubits by using the corresponding `@leqo.reusable` annotation

 .. note::
     Uncomputation ensures that any transformations applied to dirty ancilla qubits are reversed, removing entanglement and restoring their initial |0⟩ state.